Tackle (gridiron football position): Left tackle

 The left tackle (LT) is usually the team's best pass blocker.
 Of the two tackles, the left tackles will often have better footwork and agility than the right tackle in order to counteract the pass rush of defensive ends.
 When a quarterback throws a forward pass, the quarterback's shoulders are aligned roughly perpendicular to the line of scrimmage, with the non-dominant shoulder closer to downfield.
 The vast majority of quarterbacks are right-handed, so they turn their backs to defenders coming from the left side, creating a vulnerable "blind side" that the left tackle must protect.
 (Conversely, teams with left-handed quarterbacks tend to have their better pass blockers at right tackle for the same reason.)

 A 2006 book by Michael Lewis, The Blind Side: Evolution of a Game, made into a 2009 motion picture, shed light on the workings of the left tackle position.
 The book and the film's introduction discuss how the annual salary of left tackles in the NFL skyrocketed in the mid-1990s.
 Premier left tackles are now highly sought after and are often the second highest paid players on a roster after the quarterback; in the 2013 NFL draft three of the first four picks were left tackles, and usually at least one left tackle is picked in the first five positions.
-Recent examples include Joe Alt (2024, 5th overall pick), Andrew Thomas (2020, 4th overall pick), Brandon Scherff (2015, 5th overall pick), Eric Fisher (2013, 1st overall pick), Luke Joeckel (2013, 2nd overall pick), Lane Johnson (2013, 4th overall pick), Matt Kalil (2012, 4th overall pick), Trent Williams (2010, 4th overall pick), and Jake Long (2008, 1st overall pick).
+Recent examples include Will Campbell (2025, 4th overall pick), Joe Alt (2024, 5th overall pick), Andrew Thomas (2020, 4th overall pick), Brandon Scherff (2015, 5th overall pick), Eric Fisher (2013, 1st overall pick), Luke Joeckel (2013, 2nd overall pick), Lane Johnson (2013, 4th overall pick), Matt Kalil (2012, 4th overall pick), Trent Williams (2010, 4th overall pick), and Jake Long (2008, 1st overall pick).